CacheControl/json-rules-engine/docs/rules.md

 ### Comparing facts

-Sometimes it is necessary to compare facts against others facts.
+Sometimes it is necessary to compare facts against other facts.
 This can be accomplished by nesting the second fact within the `value` property.
 This second fact has access to the same `params` and `path` helpers as the primary fact.

 ```js
 // identifies whether the current widget price is above a maximum